wordslab-org/wordslab-notebooks/README.md

 Check that there is enough space on the disk: **20 GB minimum**, 50 GB recommended.
 If you plan to download 100 GB of software and data for your project, you will need 100 (project) + 20 (wordslab-notebooks) = 120 GB of disk space.

 Make sure that the directory you choose is not automatically mirrored in the cloud by a tool like OneDrive or DropBox.
-The virtual machine disk is is stored as a single file which can get very large and changes constantly.
+The virtual machine disk is stored as a single file which can get very large and changes constantly.

 ### 2. Open a Windows Terminal and navigate to the parent directory